- The George Washington University Law School, J.D., 2017, with honors

-Emily received her J.D. with honors from the George Washington University and her B.A. magna cum laude from the George Washington University.
+Emily received her J.D. with honors from the George Washington University, where she was a member of the International Law Review.
+Emily also received her B.A. magna cum laude from the George Washington University.

-Before joining Vorys, Emily served as an AmeriCorps JD legal veteran team member, where she provided legal assistance to homeless veterans in Cincinnati.
+Before joining Vorys, Emily served as an AmeriCorps JD team member, where she provided legal assistance to homeless veterans in Cincinnati.

 - 2/16/2021Vorys, an AMLaw 200 law firm, has opened an office in California.
 The office, which is the firm’s eighth, expands Vorys’ physical footprint from coast-to-coast.

 - 10/27/2017Vorys welcomed 12 new first-year associates to the firm.

 - 4/18/2019On April 18, 2019, Vorys hosted its annual Cincinnati Labor and Employment Law Update.

 - 12/4/2020On November 3, 2020, California voters passed Proposition 22, allowing certain app-based rideshare and delivery drivers to be classified as independent contractors.

 - 9/25/2020On September 9, 2020, California Governor Gavin Newsom signed Assembly Bill 1867, which requires private employers with 500 or more employees nationwide to provide COVID-19 supplemental paid sick leave benefits to qualifying employees.